Thrynk/azure-mlops-poc/README.md

     8. your datastores.
     9. push to the Git repo with the terminal of your compute instance.

+You can learn more on how to run Jupyter notebooks [here](https://docs.microsoft.com/fr-fr/azure/machine-learning/how-to-run-jupyter-notebooks).

 **Visual studio code** :

 Or you can use visual studio code if you like to have a version of the code on your laptop and tune your development IDE.